AmirRMoezi/OpenBMC-Preparation/README.md

   </code>
 </pre>
 ## What about AST2600-EVB?
-To the best of our knowledge, ubuntu 23.04 and OpenBMC source code from AspeedTech-BMC github page are the best options to avoid errors during compilation and simulation.
+To the best of our knowledge, ubuntu 23.04 and OpenBMC source code from AspeedTech-BMC github page are the best options to avoid possible errors during compilation and simulation.
 Other topics remain the same as the AST2500-EVB.